tj90241/salt-openstack/README.md

 In order to leverage this automated functionality, create a pillar record for your Salt Master under the `certbot` pillar directory.
 The name of the pillar file should be the name of the Salt Master's Minion (by default, `salt`), e.g.:
 `/srv/pillar/certbot/salt.sls`.
+The key for each dictionary under `certs` is the minion/host for which a SSL certificate should be generated and deployed.
 A template for the file is as follows:
 ```
 certbot:
   certs: